malashinroman/CSVA/index.md

 Matching aerial images of New York of 1925 and 2014.
 Manmade changes have even affected the appearance of the coastline, but the configuration of the bridges remains the same.

 ![Filtered keypoint matches](https://raw.githubusercontent.com/malashinroman/CSVA/gh-pages/_site/assets/New_York_matches.png){: .center-image }
-Inliers according to CSVA describe the bridges (SURF + SIFT + CSVA).
-{: style="color:black; font-size: 100%; text-align: center;"}
+Inliers according to CSVA describe the bridges (SURF + SIFT + CSVA) {: style="color:black; font-size: 100%; text-align: center;"}

 ![Registering old and new images of NewYork: 1925 agains 2014](https://raw.githubusercontent.com/malashinroman/CSVA/gh-pages/_site/assets/New_York_result.png){: .center-image }